Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Data

 Imaging of \snia\ host galaxies was obtained with the Hubble Space Telescope (\hst) using the IR channel of the Wide Field Camera 3 (\wfc) (PropIDs: 11691, PI Goudfrooji; 11712 \& 14219, PI Blakeslee; 14654, PI Milne; 15265, PI Blakeslee).
 The process of measuring the IR SBF and transforming them to distances is described by \citet{jensen15,jensen21}.

-The IR SBF distances were calibrated with optical SBF distances to the Fornax and Virgo cluster galaxies, which are based on the Cepheid zero points \citep{blakeslee09,jensen15, cantiello18,blakeslee21}.
+The IR SBF distances were calibrated with optical SBF distances to 16 Fornax and Virgo cluster galaxies \citep{jensen15,cantiello18}, which are based on the Cepheid zero points \citep{blakeslee09,blakeslee21}.
+A discussion of the of the SBF calibration to the Cepheid zero-point is given in Appendix~A of \citet{blakeslee10}.
 The IR~SBF distance moduli have been corrected to the improved LMC distance by shifting $-0.023$~mag \citep{LMC2019}.
+We use the \citet{blakeslee21} estimate of the zero-point uncertainty in our total error budget (see Section~\ref{sec:hubble}).

 IR~SBF distances to Fornax cluster members were not included in \citet{jensen21}.
 For consistency, the distances from WFC3/IR images (NGC1316, GO~13691; NGC1380 \&\ NGC1404, GO~11712) are estimated here using the same methods as described in \citet{jensen21} and presented in Table~\ref{ir_sbf}.
 For NGC1380 and NGC1404, the differences between the ACS measurements \citep{blakeslee09} and these WFC3/IR estimates fall within two standard deviations ($2\sigma$) of the combined uncertainties.